 And my quality of life is in no way diminished by these choices.

 I've spent half my working life as a broadcaster and half as a software developer.
-Along the way I've been a professional musician, and an assistant to apiarists and undertakers (although not at the same time).I live in Whanganui, where I write and record music, help out part-time at the software company I used to own, and enjoy biking, reading and travelling.
+Along the way I've been a professional musician, and an assistant to apiarists and undertakers (although not at the same time).I live in Whanganui, where I write and record music, write web and desktop software utilities for my own amusement, and enjoy biking, reading and travelling.